kousuke-nakano/jQMC/examples/example06/README.md

 ```

-## Optimize a trial WF (VMCopt)
+## Optimize a trial WF (VMC)
 The next step is to optimize variational parameters included in the generated wavefunction.
 More in details, here, we optimize the two-body Jastrow parameter and the matrix elements of the three-body Jastrow parameter and the AGP matrix elements!

-You can generate a template file for a VMCopt calculation using `jqmc-tool`.
+You can generate a template file for a VMC calculation using `jqmc-tool`.
 Please directly edit `vmc.toml` if you want to change a parameter.

 ```bash
 % cd 07vmc_JAGP